-As Assistant Director for Special Projects with the Center for Leadership in Global Sustainability, Elizabeth also serves as faculty for the Master of Natural Resources programs and leads the Center's efforts to develop students' intercultural competence.
+Elizabeth serves as a faculty member with the Center for Leadership in Global Sustainability, where she leads the Center's efforts to develop students' intercultural competence.

 Prior to joining Virginia Tech, Elizabeth spent a dozen years as an educator for Fairfax County Public Schools, teaching a college-level International Baccalaureate course focused on environmental systems and societies and leading study abroad trips to Costa Rica.
 Previously, she worked as an environmental economist at SAIC, conducting cost-benefit analyses for the EPA’s storm water and drinking water programs.